smartdevicelink/sdl_core_guides/docs/Feature Documentation/App Service Provider Guide/index.md

 ## IVI App Services

-App Services was designed to offer the same feature capabilities to the embedded IVI systems that mobile devices have.
-For example, the built in radio could publish a `MEDIA` type App Service, and the embedded navigation could publish a `NAVIGATION` type App Service.
+The App Services feature was designed to offer the same capabilities to the embedded IVI systems that are available to mobile devices.
+For example, the IVI's built-in radio could publish a `MEDIA` type App Service, and the embedded navigation system could publish a `NAVIGATION` type App Service.

 The HMI may also act as an App Service Consumer.
 For example, the HMI could create a "weather widget" that subscribes to the published `WEATHER` App Service.
 The "weather widget" could then display weather information from the user's preferred weather service.

-The IVI as an App Service Consumer or Provider is accomplished through a set of RPCs in the HMI API's `AppService` interface:
+Configuring the IVI as an App Service Consumer or Provider is accomplished through a set of RPCs in the HMI API's `AppService` interface (which mirror the APIs used for mobile app services):

 - `AppService.PublishAppService`
 - `AppService.UnpublishAppService`